 - do nothing – some men will find the symptoms get no worse

-- take medications
+- take medicines

-- other operations, such as transurethral incision of the prostate or open or retropubic prostatectomy.
+- other operations, such as transurethral incision of the prostate or open or retropubic prostatectomy

 You should think about the benefits and risks of all approaches.